kubernetes-sigs/kueue/keps/3125-maximum-execution-time/README.md

 }
 ```
   - If `remainingTime` > 0 , a reconcile request should be queued with a `remainingTime` delay.
-  - If `remainingTime` <= 0 , the workload should be deactivated `wl.spec.Active = *false`, the `wl.status,AccumulatedPastExecutionTimeSeconds` set to 0, and a relevant event recorded.
+  - If `remainingTime` <= 0 , the workload should be deactivated `wl.spec.Active = *false`, the `wl.status.accumulatedPastExecutionTimeSeconds` set to 0, and a relevant event recorded.

 #### Jobs / Jobframework

-Upon workload creation, the value from `kueue.x-k8s.io/max-exec-time-seconds` is converted to `metav1.Duration` and set into the new workload's `spec`.
+Upon workload creation, the value from `kueue.x-k8s.io/max-exec-time-seconds` is converted to `int32` and set into the new workload's `spec`.

 ### Webhooks

 #### Workload

-Validate that the value of `wl.spec.maximumExecutionTimeSeconds` is greater or equal to 0.
+If specified, validate that the value of `wl.spec.maximumExecutionTimeSeconds` is greater then 0.

 Optionally: `wl.spec.maximumExecutionTimeSeconds` is immutable [ while the workload is admitted ]